Plumsail/orgchart-docs/source/how-tos/make-sure-that-sharepoint-has-enough-data.rst

 If number of profiles is relatively small, check synchronization with Active Directory.

-If you have specific person, which will be the root of the hierarchy, navigate to ‘Manage User Profiles’:
+If you have specific person, which will be the root of the hierarchy, navigate to **Manage User Profiles**:

 .. image:: /../_static/img/how-tos/additional-resources/make-sure-that-sharepoint-has-enough-data/ManageUserProfiles.png